 Since first joining Anthony Law in 2007, Vincent P. Zuccaro (Vince) has run the gamut of nearly every practice area the firm offers, including litigation, commercial and corporate transactions, real estate, employment law, and estate planning.
-Since 2015, Vince has been the firm’s lead corporate litigation attorney at both the trial and appellate levels.
+Since 2015, Vince has been the firm’s lead litigation attorney at both the trial and appellate levels.

--reversed on appeal trial court’s dismissal of claims for negligent misrepresentation and fraud involving a third-party accountant’s liability for verifying falsified financial records
+· Reversed on appeal trial court’s dismissal of claims for negligent misrepresentation and fraud involving a third-party accountant’s liability for verifying falsified financial records

 D&H Autobath, LLC, et al. v.
-PJCS Properties I, Inc., et al., 983 N.E.2d 891 (Ohio 12th Dist.
-2012)
+PJCS Properties I, Inc., et al., 2012-Ohio-5845, 983 N.E.2d 891 (12th Dist.)